jackfranklin/wouldlike.js/README.md

 # wouldLike.js

-_note: this is the result of a 45 minute hack and nothing more - more tidying and refactoring to come_

 For rapidly prototyping without downloading libraries getting in your way.
+Inspired by the ease of use supplied by Ruby's `require` and `require_relative`.

 ## How?